2010 Acura MDX - Chassis

-At the beginning of MDX development, engineers tested European luxury SUV competitors including the BMW X5, Mercedes-Benz ML350, Porsche Cayenne and Volvo XC90.
+In the early stages of MDX development, engineers tested European luxury SUV competitors including the BMW X5, Mercedes-Benz ML, Porsche Cayenne and Volvo XC90.
 These experiences provided real-world understanding of how these luxury SUVs functioned in everyday driving on their "home turf."
 Although later development testing was conducted in the United States, the DNA of the MDX was largely formed in Europe.

-In order to build in a combination of increased handling agility, increased stability and comfort, the current MDX's wheelbase, tread width, and suspension technology were changed from the first-generation MDX.
+In order to build in a combination of increased handling agility, increased stability and comfort, the current MDX's wheelbase, tread width and suspension technology were changed from the first-generation MDX.
 Engineers changed the lift and squat characteristics of the suspension to provide a flatter takeoff.
-Thanks to its extended wheelbase together with SH-AWD®, the 2009 MDX offers both exceptional high-speed stability and responsive handling.
+Thanks to the combination of its wheelbase and SH-AWD®, the 2010 MDX offers both exceptional high-speed stability and responsive handling.

-The entire front chassis area was tuned to provide the best balance of handling precision, road isolation, and impact after-shake damping.
-MacPherson struts with inversely wound coil-over springs and forged-aluminum lower control arms reduce unsprung weight, while the front subframe "floats" on rubber mounts to provide road and engine isolation.
-The front suspension also uses newly developed hydro-compliance bushings to provide superior ride isolation as well as chassis vibration control.
+The MDX's entire front chassis was tuned to provide the best balance of handling precision, road isolation and impact aftershake damping.
+MacPherson struts team with coil-over springs and lower control arms constructed of forged aluminum to reduce unsprung weight.
+The front subframe "floats" on rubber mounts to provide road and engine isolation, and the subframe assembly is affixed to the main body structure with heavy-duty braces.
+The front suspension also uses hydro-compliance bushings to provide superior ride isolation as well as excellent chassis vibration control.
 Suspension and engine mounts are specifically tuned to provide minimum vibration transfer to the occupants, and the front struts employ internal rebound springs to improve ride and handling.
-Anti-dive properties were revised to improve impact harshness and ride comfort.
+Anti-dive properties were specially tuned to reduce impact harshness and improve ride comfort.

 ACTIVE DAMPER SYSTEM

-The overall goal of the Active Damper System is to achieve outstanding levels of handling response while maintaining refined levels of ride comfort.
-This allows the driver intuitive vehicle control in a relaxed environment - free from neck straining head toss and other sudden vehicle motions.
-This is made possible by the quick response of the dampers and by the computer algorithms that keep the dampers a step ahead of the actual body movements.
+The overall goal of the Active Damper System is to achieve an outstanding level of handling response while maintaining a refined level of ride comfort.
+This allows the driver intuitive vehicle control in a relaxed environment- free from a jarring ride, neck straining head toss and other sudden vehicle motions.
+This is made possible by the quick response of the dampers as controlled by computer algorithms that keep the dampers a step ahead of actual body movements.

 Advantages of the Active Damper System include:

-- Flat cornering feel with minimal body roll or pitch -- even during spirited driving
+- Flat cornering feel with a reduced body roll- even during spirited driving

 - Responsive, precise and secure steering feel